lee0c/lee0c.github.io/_posts/2024-01-23-swoop-wallet.md

 category: gallery
 image:
     name: swoop-wallet.jpg
-    alt: "A collage showing 3 pictures of a blue and purple leather wallet.
-There are two pockets, one layer which folds around from the back and one that is sandwiched in between.
-The pockets are very nicely curvy."
+    alt: "A collage showing 3 pictures of a red and brown leather card wallet.
+The red pocket separator folds around to the back to become a fetching curlicue."
 tags:
     - leather
 ---

-Prototype of a card wallet.
+A card wallet.